solvespace/solvespace/README.md

 Building on Mac OS X
 --------------------

 You will need XCode tools, CMake, libpng and Freetype.
-Assuming you use [homebrew][], these can be installed with:
+To build tests, you will need cairo.
+Assuming you use
+[homebrew][], these can be installed with:

-    brew install cmake libpng freetype
+    brew install cmake libpng freetype cairo

 XCode has to be installed via AppStore; it requires a free Apple ID.